View our privacy statement for more information and how to manage them.

 The AIE Regulations do not apply to Environmental Information that is required to be made available under any other statutory provision.

-Information that does not come within the scope of the definition of Environmental Information, and which is not already publicly available, can be requested under the Freedom of Information Acts
+Information that does not come within the scope of the definition of Environmental Information, and which is not already publicly available, as outlined above, may be requested under the Freedom of Information Act 2014

 Write to the AIE Officer, EPA Headquarters, PO Box 3000, Johnstown Castle Estate, Co Wexford or email AIE@epa.ie.
 In your correspondence you should: